MannheimBusinessSchool/spaces-user-docs/docs/workadventure.md

 With that done you should see the picture of your camera where the crossed out logo of a webcam was.
 If you have multiple cameras connected you can use the dropdown menu below this box to switch between them.

 At the same time you can check if your microphone is working.
 Below where your camera picture is you can see a bar that indicates if your microphone is picking up any sound.
-You should see movement when you speak in your microphone or clap infront of it.
+You should see movement when you speak in your microphone or clap in front of it.

 ![Microphone indicator bar](img/workadventure/indicator_bar.png)